 - Garnish: chopped cilantro

 - Cook on HIGH for 4 hours (or on LOW for 6-8 hours).
-If desired the red, rendered fat from the chorizo can be skimmed off the top of the soup with a spoon and discarded.
-Also if refrigerated the fat will solidify and is easily removed before reheating.
+NOTE: If desired the red, rendered fat from the chorizo can be skimmed off the top of the soup with a spoon and discarded.
+TIP: if refrigerated the fat will solidify and is easily removed before reheating.
 Serve with a sprinkling of cilantro leaves and some crusty rolls.